caceresGianinna/portolio/README.md

 ### How do I get set up? ###

 * Summary of set up
+   SVN: Git and repository in Bitbucket
+   Task Manager: Grunt.js
 * Configuration
 * Dependencies
 * Database configuration